-Yet, even within the military you expect this communication to shift once you have transitioned from a fresh "boot" to a salty a veteran.
+Yet, even within the military, you expect this communication to shift once you have transitioned from a fresh "boot" to a salty veteran.
 And so it is when you transition from the military to the civilian workforce.
-Your communication style must likely change and those who fail to do so will be in for a challenging road on the other side of the uniform.
+Your communication style must likely change, and those who fail to do so will be in for a challenging road on the other side of the uniform.

 Understand Your Co-workers

-The truth is, executives, managers, and consultants alike will spend countless hours and millions of dollars attempting to learn the art of effective communication.
-Words can be powerful creatures and the most influential have realized that the can be used with great effectiveness or great calamity.
+The truth is, executives, managers and consultants alike will spend countless hours and millions of dollars attempting to learn the art of effective communication.
+Words can be powerful creatures, and the most influential have realized that they can be used with great effectiveness or great calamity.
 And the transitioning military member is not immune to the potential pitfall.

 Understand Your Role as Boss

 If you should find yourself in a managerial role early on in your civilian career, the communication style will never be more important.
 You might be accustomed to harsh reprimands, but your civilian employees likely are not.

 They were not trained to maintain military bearing in the face of a good rear-end chewing, and their emotional response will likely only elevate yours.
 Rather, it is time to flip the script in the civilian sector as it is now the manager's responsibility to maintain their bearing during a crucial conversation.